handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

     });
     ```
 2. Set the [`columns`](@/api/options.md#columns) option to an array of objects.<br>
-   Each object represents one column, and the objects' order represents the columns' order.
+   Each object represents one column.<br>
+   The objects' order represents the columns' order (i.e. the columns' physical indexes).
     ```js
     const hot = new Handsontable(container, {
       columns: [